icecube/ppc/doc/index.rst

     sets the correction to the LED elevation angle (nominally equal to -0.2 degrees for horizontal and 48.1 degrees for tilted flasher LEDs).
 Unless specified, the value is 0 when simulating the LED profile with a 2d-gaussian.
 If simulating the more accurate lab-measured LED profile (see description of FWID), the correction value is set to +2.0 degrees for horizontal and -5.0 degrees for tilted flashers.
 As of mid-2021 the best value used was +2.6 degrees for horizonatal and -6.3 degrees for tilted LEDs.

+  - **ELEV**

+    *flasher led ELEVation angle*

+    *example: ELEV=5*

+    This sets the flasher LED elevation angle directly (instead of as a correction to the nominal values).
+This still uses the internal sensor LED coordinates for DOM LEDs, possibly to be changed in the future.
+So, consider this option experimental for now.
+Default: not used.

   - **OVSZ**

     *OVerSiZe factor*